coding-jhuunn/myBuildingSkillsProjects/README.md

 ## Features ADDED
 1.Validate from if input is empty or input is already exist

-2.Save and retrieve data from Local Web Storage
+2. Save and retrieve data from Local Web Storage

 ## Sources